sphynkx/bkp2tg/README.md

    ./sendtotg.py -t "Hello"
 At first run the script asks for bot token or mobile number.
 Enter mobile associated with your Telegram account (bots cannot use some necessary functions of Telegram API).
 Check message in Telegram service bot with 5-digital code.
 Enter this code.
 Now the message would be appear in channel.

-6. Edit files/directory list (files.list) as you need and run backuper:
+6. Edit files/directory lists (excludes.list, files.list and pages.list) as you need and run backuper:

    ./lahbkp.sh